Simonig/oauth2-example/readme.md

 # Oauth2-example with Go
 Authentication is the most common part in any application.
-You can implement your own authentication system or use one of the many alternatives that exist, but in this case we going to use OAuth2.
+You can implement your own authentication system or use one of the many alternatives that exist, but in this case we are going to use OAuth2.

 OAuth is a specification that allows users to delegate access to their data without sharing their username and password with that service, if you want to read more about Oauth2 go [here](https://oauth.net/2/).